Joshua Tree Elopement Guide

 Winter for your Joshua Tree Elopement

 December through February is winter in Joshua Tree, and while the desert landscape means that the weather is rarely too cold during the day, mornings and evenings can definitely get chilly, and so can higher elevation areas!
 Planning your Joshua Tree elopement for the winter months can be a great way to escape the cold back home if you aren’t local to southern California.
 Just be prepared with some layers and warmer elopement outfits, and keep in mind that there’s a chance of rain (and maybe even snow – fun!).

 March and April offer the best weather – with warm, sunny days that aren’t too scorching.
 Early spring is also when the wildflowers bloom, covering the desert in specks of purples, reds, and blues.
 The idyllic weather and the wildflower blooms mean Joshua Tree National Park gets more and more crowded.
 If you want to elope in early spring, plan your ceremony for a weekday (Monday through Thursday), avoid entering the park between 10 am and 2 pm, and buy your entrance pass online ahead of time to secure your entry.

 By May, the crowds clear out a little bit, and the dry heat means that temperatures in the low 90s can still be comfortable for elopements and adventure sessions.
 Late spring, and even early June, are some of the best times to visit Joshua Tree!

-Summer in Joshua Tree
+Summer for your Joshua Tree Elopement

 This is definitely the least busy time of year, which means if you elope in Joshua Tree in the summer, you’ll have the best chance of finding a secluded spot.
 However, temperatures can reach into the hundreds, which may not be ideal for most couples.